-Welcome to the 12th World Association for Experiential Psychotherapy and Counseling conference, to be held at the CUNY Graduate Center here in New York City!
+Welcome to the 12th World Association for Person Centered & Experiential Psychotherapy & Counseling conference, to be held at the CUNY Graduate Center here in New York City!

 - Pre-Conference Location: Columbia University Faculty House, 64 Morningside Drive, New York, NY 10027

-Here is a PDF version of our conference program and schedule (version 4, part A).
+Here is a PDF version of our conference program and schedule (A-Final, B-Final5).